evanthegrayt/vim-lovehandle/README.md

 sub-directory `mysql` instead of `mysql_development`, the `_development` suffix will be implied.

-Note that you can still change the database URL anytime with `LHSwitch`.
+Note that you can still change the database URL anytime with `:LHSwitch`.

 ### Automatic Query Generation for SQL Files
 Any new or empty `db/sql/**/*.sql` file opened with vim will automatically have